Internet Explorer 11 is not supported

 Voters Deliver Mixed Verdicts on Abortion, Marijuana and Minimum Wage

-Abortion rights advocates suffered their first post-Dobbs defeat in Florida but prevailed in other states.
+Abortion rights advocates suffered their first post-Dobbs defeats, in Florida and South Dakota, but prevailed in other states.

 Arizona abortion rights group holds a news conference